Mercedes-Benz GLE vs Porsche Macan

 Buy the Mercedes-Benz GLE if: You want the lower entry price, need more boot space, value a longer warranty, need stronger towing, or prefer Mercedes-Benz's approach to design and ownership experience.

-Buy the Porsche Macan if: You prioritise performance, want lower running costs, or prefer Porsche's approach to design and ownership experience.
+Buy the Porsche Macan if: You prioritise performance, or prefer Porsche's approach to design and ownership experience.

 The Verdict

-The Mercedes-Benz GLE takes 5 of 8 key spec categories and comes in at a lower price.
-The Porsche Macan will save you roughly $2,180 a year in fuel.
+The Mercedes-Benz GLE takes 4 of 7 key spec categories and comes in at a lower price.
 If boot space matters, the Mercedes-Benz GLE has a clear edge.
 The Mercedes-Benz GLE adds peace of mind with a longer 5-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.